Centennial Parklands and Callan Park regulation update

 Updates to the regulation will ensure:

-Once the consultation period closes, we will review feedback received, respond to submissions and prepare a report on the outcomes of the consultation.
+With the consultation period now closed, we will review feedback received, respond to submissions and prepare a report on the outcomes of the consultation.

 Greater Sydney Parklands will ensure the updated regulation is communicated when it comes into effect on 1 September 2024.